Jacques Heim (choreographer): Choreography

 Heim not only choreographs a number of short and full-length works for DIAVOLO, but has directed many projects around the United States and internationally.
 One of his most notable choreographic achievements was invitation by Cirque du Soleil to choreograph the show, Kà, which premiered in 2005 at the MGM Grand Las Vegas hotel.
 KÀ has been named "the most technically advanced production in the Western Hemisphere and perhaps the world" and in 2016, the Las Vegas Weekly wrote, "KÀ’s technical marvel remains unmatched".
 It is without a doubt that KÀ remains is one of the greatest shows in the history of Las Vegas.
 Merge Kà's elite human performances with the ever-evolving technology put at Cirque du Soleil's disposal and you are left with a stunning show that stays with you for days.

 Most recently, Jacques Heim and DIAVOLO were seen on Season 12 of America's Got Talent, and finished in the top 10.
-Each week, Heim created stunning new works with DIAVOLO's one-of-a-kind structures to push the group into the season finale.
-Simon Cowell, Howie Mandel, MelB, and Heidi Klum unanimously agreed throughout the season that the company's highly original and daring approach to entertainment was unlike anything they have ever seen.
+Heim and DIAVOLO’s appearances were defined by structural elements in their work.
+Simon Cowell, Howie Mandel, MelB, and Heidi Klum commented on the company's highly original and daring approach to entertainment.

 In 2005, Heim was also the Artistic Director for the Taurus World Stunt Awards, and in 2007 he returned to Taurus to stage a stunt piece called "The Car".
 He was the Creative Director for the Opening Ceremony of The 16th Asian Games, in Guangzhou, China His work has made appearances on the television shows Dancing with the Stars and Step It Up and Dance, as well as on the theatrical stage, as he created choreography for the play, The Stones.